Raghav-M-Daga/Chromabeat/README.md

 ### 🎵 **6) Audio clarity and legend button**

-_Early tones were too similar, so I spaced pitches widely (e.g., A3/A4/A5/A6).
+_Early tones were too similar, so We spaced pitches widely (e.g., A3/A4/A5/A6).
 I added a bottom-left "legend" button that cycles each color and plays its tone.
 During the demo, player input is temporarily paused and resumes afterwards._

 ### 🌈 **7) Striped mode redesign: intuitive color mixing**